paladin-bladesmith/stake-program/README.md

 ### `DeactivateStake`

 Deactivate staked tokens for a stake delegation, either `ValidatorStake` or `SolStakerStake`.
 Only one deactivation may be in-flight at once, so if this is called with an active deactivation, it will succeed, but reset the amount and timestamp.
+An active deactivation can be cancelled by executing this instruction with a `0` (zero) amount.

 ### `DistributeRewards`